 /read-public

-This scope is used to read public information on a single ORCID iD or search for ORCID records.
+This scope is used to read public information on a single ORCID iD,search for ORCID records or to read summary information (member API only).
 This scope is available on the Member or Public API.

 /webhook